chejasen/appium-version-manager-n/Readme.md

 ## Details

- `avm` by default installs appium to _/usr/local/avm/versions_, from which it can see what you have currently installed, and activate previously installed versions of appium when `avm <version>` is invoked again.
+By default Appium are installed to _/usr/local/avm/versions_, from which it can see what you have currently installed, and activate previously installed versions of appium when `avm <version>` is invoked again.

 Activated appium binary is then installed by symlinking to _/usr/local/bin/appium_.

 To alter where `avm` operates simply export __AVM_PREFIX__ to whatever you prefer.
 It defaults to _/usr/local_

 ## License